Postgraduate

 • Residents will also be asked to consider their future role as a health advocate for their patients, as well as a self-advocate to ensure they have a plan in place in order to minimize physician burnout.

-• Managing a Physiatric practice.
+• Managing a physiatric practice.

-• Developing a professional development strategy.
+• Developing a strategy for continuing professional development

-Special Assessment
+Special Assessments

 • Planning and completing personalized training experiences aligned with career plans and/or specific learning needs.

-• Contributing to the improvement of health care delivery for persons with impairments/disabilities.
+• Contributing to the improvement of health care delivery for persons with impairments/disabilities

-• Conducting a scholarly project from inception to completion.
+• Conducting a scholarly project from inception to completion